jesbu1/e-mission-eval-public-data-docs/em-eval-metrics/metrics.md

 Evaluation parameters
 ---------------------

-The experiment evaluates the power, accuracy and analysis trade-offs along 3 timelines of varying lengths.
-It first establishes the relationship between power and the *sensed accuracy* of the raw data received from the phone.
-The raw data consists of location, trip transitions and motion activity detection (Section [sec:virtual<sub>s</sub>ensors<sub>a</sub>nalysis]).
+The raw data in this dataset consists of location, trip transitions and motion activity detection.
+An overview of the raw data is below.
 Android does not expose a trip end sensor, so the evaluation uses includes a custom dwell based implementation.
-Finally, it explores the improvements to overall accuracy by analysis algorithms.

 ### Built-in, black-box sensing parameters